 Our families-favorite homemade Sushi rolls are the Philadelphia Rolls!
-The perfect sushi rice, cream cheese and cucumbers make the Philadelphia Roll!
+The perfect sushi rice, cream cheese, and cucumbers make the Philadelphia Roll!
 You don’t have to use salmon or be a Sushi-Chef to make them at home!

 We love Sushi!
 That’s why we count on this Sushi Rice recipe for dinner and when serving guests!
 Our other family-favorite Sushi Rolls are the Spicy Tuna Rolls!
 These recipes have proven to be the best at our house!

-The Philadelphia Roll is one of easiest sushi rolls to make compared to all the other fancy rolls out there!
+The Philadelphia Roll is one of the easiest sushi rolls to make compared to all the other fancy rolls out there!
 It calls for most pantry ingredients that are probably sitting right in the fridge!
 Sure you can add smoked salmon or cure your own salmon but I don’t always have fresh salmon on hand, especially when a Sushi Craving Strikes!
-So I omit the fish (pregnant ladies your welcome;) Furthermore, if you have the perfect Sushi Rice recipe and fresh nori seaweed on hand that’s the star of the show!
-The toppings come to play easily and the classic flavors of the Philly Roll are still there because cream cheese and cucumbers is all you really need!
+So I omit the fish (pregnant ladies your welcome;) Furthermore if you have the perfect Sushi Rice recipe and fresh nori seaweed on hand that’s the star of the show!
+The toppings come to play easily and the classic flavors of the Philly Roll are still there because cream cheese and cucumbers are all you really need!
 It’s kid-approved this way and they’re actually one of the first rolls to disappear!